-Set mode 3 with option 1.
+Set mode 3 with option 1 if using autocalibration.
 Center the potentiometers before applying power.
 The S1 potentiometer will control the motor 1 direction and speed.
 The S2 potentiometer will control the motor 2 direction and speed.

-Stand Serial Control
+Standard Serial Control